-Each lot of this antibody is quality control tested by intracellular immunofluorescent staining with flow cytometric analysis.
-For flow cytometric staining, the suggested use of this reagent is ≤ 0.5 µg per 106 cells in 100 µl volume.
+Each lot of this antibody is quality control tested by immunofluorescent staining with flow cytometric analysis.
+For flow cytometric staining, the suggested use of this reagent is ≤0.5 µg per million cells in 100 µl volume.
+For immunocytochemistry, a concentration range of 2.0 - 5.0 μg/mL is recommended.
 It is recommended that the reagent be titrated for optimal performance for each application.

 - Excitation Laser

 Additional reported applications (for the relevant formats) include: intracellular flow cytometry5, immunofluorescence microscopy3,5, immunoprecipitation4, and immunocytochemistry5.